ChenYang-1996/pytorch_CTR/README.md

 --
 3th step: Create a new folder to save the model，please input the command: mkdir chkpt --
-4th step: if you want train your model, please run the example/main.py --
+4th step: if you want train your model, please run the example/main.py or example/sequence_model.py --
 5th step: If you want see the loss and acc, please input the command: mkdir logs, and then tensorboard --logdir=logs --